Bharati1991/Insights---Hospitality/README.md

 AtliQ Grands, a luxury/business hotel chain, insights dashboard.

 📈 A dynamic,interactive dashboard to explore AtliQ Grands hotel chain's data focusing on some important KPIs.
+It tracks key operational metrics, compares them by property, channel, city, and allows performance tracking over time.

 Insights-Hospitality is a visually engaging and analytical Power BI report designed to help Revenue Manager of this hotel chain to analyse, make data-driven decisions and take actions to improve hotel's market position and revenue generation.